ZoomTen/pocket-clicker/README.md

 # Pocket Clicker

-A Cookie Clicker clone for the Game Boy, written entirely in Nim!
+A Cookie Clicker clone for the Game Boy written in Nim! (plus my own `crt0` and basic routines in ASM)

 Unlike my [last proof-of-concept](https://github.com/ZoomTen/nim-gb-test), this time I try not to depend too much on GBDK (particularly the GB-specific part), but rather to try and compile everything from the C that Nim generates.